Credit Card Debt Forgiveness

 Will I have to cancel my credit card if they settle my debt?

 Almost certainly.
 Forgiving debt costs the credit card company money.
-They won’t want to retain a customer that costs them more than they make.
-Plus, it will be hard to get new credit as long as that settlement stays on your credit record.
+Credit card companies won’t want to retain a customer that costs them more than they make.

 Can I negotiate to lower my minimum payment instead of canceling my debt?

 Possibly.
 Through private negotiations or a debt management plan managed by a credit counselor, you may be able to get your interest rate lowered and/or your minimum payment reduced.
 Keep in mind, though, that minimum payments are already pretty low compared to the total amount you owe.
+And credit card minimum payments could make the debt stretch out for decades.
 If you are having trouble meeting your minimum payments, lowering them may only give you a limited amount of relief.

 Is it worth paying an upfront fee for debt settlement?